beet-software/dorm/docs/docs/troubleshooting/surprising-behaviors.md

 ## Derived and polymorphic values have backend-sensitive representations

-`DerivedField` creates a generated value that can be used by filters.
+`DerivedField` calls a static Dart callback to create a value that can be used by filters.
 It does not automatically create the same index or query strategy in every engine.
-The selected engine translates or evaluates the field in its own representation.
+The selected engine translates or evaluates the persisted field in its own representation.

 Polymorphic values currently use discriminator and payload data in their serialized representation.
 The generated JSON-compatible shape is observable,